-This Loaded Mexican Street Corn Sauté is an easy skillet variation of Mexican street corn made with frozen corn and topped with flavorful additions like pepitas, Cotija cheese, bacon, pickled jalapenos and cilantro.
+This Mexican Street Corn off The Cob is an easy skillet variation of Mexican street corn made with frozen corn and topped with flavorful additions like pepitas, Cotija cheese, bacon, pickled jalapenos and cilantro.
 It’s a healthy and delicious side dish that’s ready in less than 10 minutes!

 - 3 tablespoon extra virgin olive oil

 - 2 16-ounce bags frozen sweet corn kernels, preferably organic